pombredanne/centidb/docs/concepts.rst

 compressed groups if the average query fetches a single record of 100 bytes, the cost of decompression would greatly overshadow the cost of the query.

-The batch size can be carefully tuned to allows an application's space efficiency to be carefully weighed against its performance goals.
+The batch size can be carefully tuned to allow an application's space efficiency to be weighed against its performance goals.

 .. raw:: html